Skip to content

 Who deciphered what was written on the Rosetta Stone?

-The French scholar Champollion could read Greek and the Coptic language, derived from ancient Egypt.
+The French scholar Champollion could read Greek and the Coptic language, which was derived from ancient Egypt.
 This helped him immensely in cracking the code of the hieroglyphs.
 He was first able to decipher the seven Demotic signs in Coptic.
 He then figured out what these signs meant by looking at how they were used in the past and began tracing these demotic signs back to hieroglyphic ones.

 How much of the Rosetta Stone is missing?